feathersjs/docs/getting-started/quick-start.md

 ---

-With [NodeJS](https://nodejs.org) installed, you can quickly scaffold your first REST and real-time API by following these few steps:
+With [NodeJS](https://nodejs.org) installed, you can quickly scaffold your first REST and real-time API by following these few steps.

+> __Note:__ Make sure to check the [setting up guide](../guides/setting-up.md) for more information about the recommended version and setup for NodeJS.

 1. Install the Feathers CLI.